What Is a Web3 Smart Contract Audit? A Beginner’s Guide

 7. Final Report

-A final audit report is issued, which can be publicly shared to instill confidence among users and investors.
+A final audit report is issued, which can be publicly shared to instill confidence in you and investors.

 Smart Contracts in DApps, DeFi, and NFTs: Real-World Use Cases

-Smart contracts are transforming decentralized applications (DApps), decentralized finance (DeFi), and non-fungible tokens (NFTs) by automating processes, ensuring trustless operations, and enabling new forms of digital assets.
+Smart contracts are transforming decentralized applications (DApps), decentralized finance (DeFi), and non-fungible tokens (NFTs) by automating processes, ensuring non centralized operations, and enabling new forms of digital assets.
 Here’s a deeper look into how smart contracts work in each of these areas, with real-world examples to illustrate their impact.

 Decentralized Applications (DApps)